SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 # Testing data access to the HA cluster

-To test data traffic though the newly created message broker instances, visit the Solace developer portal and select your preferred API or protocol to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created event broker instances, visit the Solace developer portal and select your preferred API or protocol to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started.

-For data, the message broker cluster can be accessed through the ELB’s public DNS host name and the API or protocol specific port.
+For data, the event broker cluster can be accessed through the ELB’s public DNS host name and the API or protocol specific port.

 ![alt text](/images/solace_tutorial.png "getting started publish/subscribe")